sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - `compiler/`: Contains a build script to add download the compiler, extract it and set it to $PATH.
     - `microkit/` : Contains instructions to clone a prebuilt version of the SDK.
     - `netbsd/`: Capgemini fork of NetBSD customised to function in the context of microkit.
-    - 'picolibc' : Contains instructions to clone a picolibc repository and copy the necessary files.
+    - `picolibc` : Contains instructions to clone a picolibc repository and copy the necessary files.
 - `build.sh`: shell file to set up required environment variables and call makefile.
 Can be used with the following options:
     - Specify example with `-e`.
 Examples:
         - empty-client: Simple client that prints out list of connected (and supported) devices.